-During FY2017, the District served a total of 6,353 Full Time Student Equivalents (FTSE) at all locations, a 2.6% increase from FY2016, with an annual unduplicated headcount of 11,916.
-During this time, the District awarded a total of 1,394 associate degrees and 307 college-level certificates of completion in a wide variety of career and technical studies.
-These awards represent a 2.7% increase and a 45.6% decrease from FY2016, respectively.
-Additionally, 30 students earned their GED during FY2017.
-The District has undertaken and continues to explore public-private joint ventures to draw students into Aviation, Automotive, and Allied Health Programs.
+During FY2018, the District served a total of 6,322 Full Time Student Equivalents (FTSE) at all locations, a 0.48% decrease from FY2017, with an annual unduplicated headcount of 11,104.
+During this time, the District awarded a total of 1,629 associate degrees and 559 college-level certificates of completion in a wide variety of career and technical studies.
+These awards represent a 16.9% increase and an 82% increase from FY2017, respectively.
+Additionally, 30 students earned their high school equivalency during FY2018.
+The District has undertaken and continues to explore public-private partnerships to draw students into Aviation, Residential Constructions Trades, Automotive, and Allied Health Programs.

 The District's strong partnership with the county's largest employer, Fort Huachuca, remained a significant factor in both the number of students served and in the number of degrees conferred.
-This partnership has had its downsides in the past several years as the District has experienced enrollment declines associated with the fort as the military draw down has continued, but numbers have held somewhat steady through FY2017.
+This partnership has had its downsides in the past several years as the District has experienced enrollment declines associated with the fort as the military draw down has continued, but numbers have held somewhat steady through FY2018.
 Other factors that have influenced enrollment declines have been closely related to the overall county's population.
-Cochise County was again one of the highest in the country in the loss of residents during FY2017.
+Cochise County was again one of the highest in the country in the loss of residents during FY2018.
 The District has been proactive in reacting to these previous year enrollment trends, by reaching out to perspective new and returning students.
-In FY2017, those efforts have paid off, because the college experienced its first increase in enrollment numbers in 4 years.